-Panel Goal.
-Evaluate activities undertaken by the DOE related to planning, integrating, and implementing a waste management system, including the transportation, packaging, and handling of spent nuclear fuel and high-level radioactive waste and the operation of a repository.
+Panel Goal: Evaluate activities undertaken by the DOE related to planning, integrating, and implementing a waste management system, including the transportation, packaging, and handling of spent nuclear fuel and high-level radioactive waste and the operation of a repository.

-Much of the Board's information-gathering occurs at open public meetings arranged by the Board.
+Much of the Board's information gathering occurs at open public meetings arranged by the Board.
 At each meeting, the DOE, its contractors, and other program participants present technical information according to an agenda prepared by the Board.
 Board members and staff question presenters during the meetings.
 Time is provided at the meeting for comments from members of the public and interested parties.
-The full Board holds three or four meetings each year.
+The full Board holds three or four meetings each year, usually in Nevada.
 The Board's panels meet as needed to investigate specific issue areas.
-The majority of Board meetings are held somewhere in Nevada

-The Board also gathers information from trips to the Yucca Mountain site, visits to contractor laboratories and facilities, and meetings with individuals working on the project.
+The Board also gathers information through field trips to the Yucca Mountain site, visits to contractor laboratories and facilities, and meetings with individuals working on the project.
 Board members and staff attend national and international symposia and conferences related to the science and technology of nuclear waste disposal.
 From time to time, Board members and staff also visit programs in other countries to review best practices, perform benchmarking, and assess potential analogues.